pepkit/pephub/README.md

 uvicorn pephub.main:app --reload
 ```

-_pephub_ should now be running at http://localhost:8000.
+The _pephub_ API should now be running at http://localhost:8000.

 **3. Start the React development server:**